pankajp/pysph/docs/source/solver_interfaces.rst

 - Set :py:class:`~pysph.solver.controller.CommandManager` for the solver (it is not setup by default)
 - Add the interface to the CommandManager

-The following code demonstrates how the the simple interface created above :ref:`simple_interface` can be added to a solver::
+The following code demonstrates how the the :ref:`Simple Interface <simple_interface>` created above can be added to a solver::

     # add CommandManager to solver